vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 If you want the theme extracting excerpts automatically, set `plugins.blog.autoExcerpt: true` in theme options.

 ::: warning Excerpt Limitation

+Auto excerpt generation is not available in devServer by default due to performance considerations, use [hotReload](../../config/theme/basic.md#hotreload) to enable it.

 We recommend you to use `<!-- more -->` to mark excerpt as first choice.
 If you do need a special summary, set it in frontmatter yourself.